cponcej/awesome-tech/docs/linux-commands-examples.md

 		ls -Sr1 | while IFS=$'\n' read -r file; do xz "$file"; done

+- Compare the contents of 2 dirs.
+Show only 2 columns, each for files unique to the directory:

+		comm -3 <(ls -1 dir1) <(ls -1 dir2)

 - Want to see your FreeBSD server cpu temperature?
 Try:

 		sysctl -a |grep temper